xshcoder/coo/poc/README.md

 - `POST /follows/follow` – Follow a user
 - `POST /follows/unfollow` – Unfollow a user
-- `GET /follows/followers/{userId}` – Get all followers of a user
+- `GET /follows/followers/{userId}` – Get all followers of a user with pagination
 - `GET /follows/count/followers/{userId}` – Get all followers count of a user
-- `GET /follows/following/{userId}` – Get all users that a user is following
+- `GET /follows/following/{userId}` – Get all users that a user is following with pagination
 - `GET /follows/count/following/{userId}` – Get all users count that a user is following

 ### 3.6 Search Service